-A Learning and Practice Module for Congregations, JCCs, and Groups
+A Learning and Practice Module for Congregations, and Groups Delivered In Person or Online

 COURSE CONTENT, FORMAT and METHODS